 What personal data we collect and why we collect it

 We will collect your basic personal data from the contact form in order to answer you properly as soon as possible.
 And we be keep them in order to contact you in the future.
-If you want to remove from our register your data, you just have to contact us.
-No any other interaction with the website will collect any personal data.
+If you wish to remove your data from our register, please do contact us.
+No other interaction with the website will collect personal data.

 Comments are forbidden in this website.